Install WordPress

 Introduction

 WordPress is widely used software, and because of that, it's often the focus of attack.
-Take a moment to read about the developers's efforts to protect WordPress: Security.
+Take a moment to read about the developer's efforts to protect WordPress: Security.
 We will not need to update our WordPress installs during the course of this course, but you should be familiar with the update process in case you decide to maintain your install or an install at a future date: Updating WordPress.

 Plugins are often used with WordPress sites to offer all sorts of additional capabilities.
 Currently, there are over 60 thousand plugins available for WordPress, but some are of higher quality and utility than others.
 In addition to the thousands of available plugins, there are over 10 thousand free themes for WordPress sites.
 Plus, many businesses offer paid themes or can offer customized themes based on customer needs.
 These themes can drastically alter the appearance and usability of a WordPress site.
 I encourage you to explore plugins, develop, and add content to your WordPress sites, but the main goal as a systems administrator is to set up the sites and not build out content.